Nuclear Medicine Residency Program

 No. 1 nuclear medicine residency program in the country, ranked by Doximity and U.S. News and World Report.

-The Johns Hopkins Nuclear Medicine Residency Training program is an ACGME-accredited program.
-It provides high quality training by faculty experts in the field, prepares residents for future clinical and academic practice and qualifies trainees to sit for the American Board of Nuclear Medicine certification exam.
+The Johns Hopkins Nuclear Medicine Residency Training program, established in 1974, is fully accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+Our program provides high quality specialized training in both diagnostic and therapeutic nuclear medicine by faculty experts in the field, prepares residents for success careers in clinical and academic practice and qualifies trainees to sit for the American Board of Nuclear Medicine (ABNM) certification exam.
+Our fellowship program is ACGME-equivalent and is available for those who have already completed a diagnostic radiology or nuclear medicine residency.

 The length of training required depends on the resident's prior training.
-A three-year program is required for incoming residents whose prior training includes one year of ACGME-approved residency training.
-Those who have completed another non-imaging residency (e.g., internal medicine, surgery, pediatrics) can complete their nuclear medicine training in a two-year program.
-Those with prior training in an ACGME-approved radiology residency are required to take only a one-year program.
+A three-year program is required for residents whose prior training includes one year of ACGME-approved residency (preliminary year).
+Those who have completed another non-imaging residency (e.g., internal medicine) can complete their nuclear medicine training in a two-year program.
+Those who have completed an ACGME-approved diagnostic radiology residency are required to take only a one-year program.
+International Medical Graduates with certification in diagnostic radiology outside the United States who are seeking board certification through ABR Alternate Pathway, can also apply for one or more years of Nuclear Medicine training.

 Program Benefits